jpreecedev/webpack-4-scratch/README.md

 A pre-configured starter project with the following features (all accurate at time of writing, very likely subject to change!);

+- React / React Router
 - Webpack 4
+- TypeScript
-- Babel 7
+- PostCSS
 - Jest
-- Enzyme
+- React Testing Library
 - ESLint & Prettier
-- Generator (async/await) polyfill

 ## Main commands